Ex-SoCal Mayor, 10 Others Charged in Corruption Probe

 His son Ramon Medina Jr. faces charges of a totally different feather: Prosecutors say he kept more than 40 roosters and equipment used to train the birds for cockfighting.

 Martinez, Mango, Velarde and Castillo also faces charges.
+Montgomery died during the course of the investigation.

 “No one is above the law,” District Attorney George Gascón said in a statement.
 “Public officials should be working to benefit the people, not their own bank accounts.
 Pay-to-play politics have no place in Los Angeles County and we are all deserving of a clean government.”